Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 16

-**Goal:** The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
+**Goal:** The credentials for the next level can be retrieved by submitting the password of the current level to a port on `localhost` in the range **31000 to 32000**.
 First find out which of these ports have a server listening on them.
-Then find out which of those speak SSL/TLS and which don’t.
-There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.
+Then find out which of those speak `SSL/TLS` and which don’t.
+There is only `1 server` that will give the next credentials, the others will simply send back to you whatever you send to it.

-To find out which ports are listening, I used `nmap` to scan quickly.
-It reutrn 5 ports which I tried connecting to all of them and the server with port 31760 is the correct server where password will be extracted.
-However I faced problem of KeyUpdate Interactive problem.
-Which I solved using the `-quiet` flag at the end of function.
-However I received the private key!!
+To identify which ports were actively listening, I used `nmap` for a quick scan.
+It returned `five` open ports, which I tested individually.
+I discovered that the server on port `31790` was the correct one for retrieving the password.

+Initially, I encountered a `KeyUpdate Interactive` issue when connecting.
+I resolved this by adding the `-quiet` flag to the openssl `s_client` command.
+This successfully returned the private key:

 ```bash
 openssl s_client -connect localhost:31790 -quiet